Develop

 A WebXR experience is just a normal web page, so it can be served online like any other site.

 Browser also features WebXR experiences on the New Tab Page.
-If you have created a WebXR experience that you’d want to get featured, see
+If you have created a WebXR experience that you’d want to get featured, see the submissions guidelines page.

 After following the guidelines and confirming you meet the technical requirements, submit your experience with the WebXR Submission form to be considered for the New Tab Page.